Reporting an Absence During Distance Learning

 Unexcused absences impact academic grades.
 Teachers do not have to give students with unexcused absences classwork from the days missed — this includes missed quizzes and exams.
 Put simply, teachers can only teach students who attend.
 They cannot teach those who do not.

 6 or more unexcused absences in a marking period in one class means students:

-Should attend Saturday School to make up the class time they missed and to earn a grade other than “Incomplete” (details below)
+- Should attend Friday Night School to make up the class time they missed and to earn a grade other than F or “Incomplete” (details below)

 Accruing a high number of tardies ensures students receive a “U” (unsatisfactory) in citizenship.

 Students who receive two U’s in citizenship will not be allowed to participate in school-sponsored events.
 Student-athletes who earn two “Unsatisfactory” (2-U’s) will be benched in their team sport and students who attend events such as dances are subject to removal and may not be able to get a refund.

 Each tardy has the following impact on student citizenship grades:

 - 0-2 Tardies = Outstanding

 - 3-4 Tardies = Satisfactory (at most)